gldgrnt/wmnds-versioning-test/README.md

 # Versioning test

-Package versioning using GitHub actions.
+Package versioning using GitHub actions (+ maybe some more things).

 [View the package](https://unpkg.com/wmn-versioning-test)